fxgsell/GG-Config-Tool/README.md

 ## Post-Install

 You can now configure the device from the webUI, just double click on the button Vol+ and connect to it's IP via a web browser.
+You can then upload your AWS Greengrass certificates, don't forget to hit **Finished** to apply the changes when you're done.

 ![Jetson Buttons][buttons]